AndreZQuix/Algorithm-Theory/README.md

 # Algorithm-Theory-Implementations
-Implementations of some well known algorithms.
+Implementations of some well known algorithms and data structures.

 1. Algorithmic Encoding and Decoding.